Mesothelioma

 What Is Mesothelioma?

-Malignant mesothelioma is an aggressive cancer that affects the mesothelium — the thin layer of tissue that covers internal organs.
-It develops after asbestos fibers become stuck in different parts of this tissue.
+Malignant mesothelioma is a cancer that affects the mesothelium, the thin layer of tissue that covers internal organs.
+It develops after asbestos exposure.

 U.S. veterans are at a high risk of mesothelioma cancer since asbestos was used by all military branches between the 1930s and early 1980s.